When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Ariel

-• Ariel Winter: American actress well-known for her role in the ABC series “Modern Family.”
+• Ariel Winter: An American actress best known for her role as Alex Dunphy in the hit sitcom “Modern Family.”

 Does the Name Ariel Also Mean “Light of God”?